 • Hot desking: Switch on any device or desk phone and instantly access your personally programmed speed dials.

-• Unlimited extensions: Set up multiple extensions to ring the same device and customize it with distinct call forwarding rules and voicemail greetings.
+• Unlimited extensions: Set up multiple extensions to ring the same device and customize them with distinct call forwarding rules and voicemail greetings.

-• Call queuing: Distribute incoming calls to available staff and keep callers on hold with updates on wait times.
+• Call queuing: Distribute incoming calls to available staff and keep callers on hold with wait-time updates.

-• Virtual voicemail: Access your voicemails by text or web app and receive the transcripts in your email inbox.
+• Virtual voicemail: Access your voicemails via text or a web app, and receive transcripts in your email.

 Nextiva logo.